Equity Multiple in Commercial Real Estate Explained

 What is the Equity Multiple?

-How Is The Equity Multiple Calculated?
+How is the Equity Multiple Calculated?

 Components of the Equity Multiple Formula